stephenberry/glaze/docs/custom-serialization.md

 # Custom Serialization/Deserialization

+See [Custom Read/Write](https://github.com/stephenberry/glaze/tree/main#custom-readwrite) in the main README.md for using member functions for custom handling.

-Custom serialization/deserialization is achievable by implementing your own `from_json` and `to_json` specializations within the glz::detail namespace.
+Advanced custom serialization/deserialization is achievable by implementing your own `from_json` and `to_json` specializations within the glz::detail namespace.

 > Note that the API within the `detail` namespace is subject to change and is therefore not expected to be as stable.